In The News

 If you exhibit signs of a stroke, such as sudden confusion, slurred speech, weakness in the face or severe headache, call 911 immediately and ask for the closest primary stroke center for treatment.

 Dr. Frasat Chaudhry specializes in neurology at St. Luke's Hospital.
-To take a free stroke risk assessment, visit the HealthAware Risk Assessments page.

 This article was published in the St. Louis Post-Dispatch on June 13, 2013.